clbrge/svelte-proxied-store/README.md

 When using this advanced approach, it is important to ensure that you have the correct conditions in place to avoid an infinite loop (e.g., page subscribes to property 'x' -> proxy calls the loading data for 'x' -> emit() after load -> the proxy has no correct stop conditions, and so on).
 With careful implementation, this strategy can be an effective way to optimize data loading in your application.

-### svelte-ethers-store and svelte-web3
+### ethers-svelte and svelte-web3

-The [svelte-ethers-store](https://www.npmjs.com/package/svelte-ethers-store) package demonstrates another advanced usage of the `svelte-proxied-store`.
+The [ethers-svelte](https://www.npmjs.com/package/ethers-svelte) package demonstrates another advanced usage of the `svelte-proxied-store`.
 By leveraging the Proxy feature, it can provide a more powerful and flexible interface to interact with Ethereum smart contracts and the Ethereum network.

-The package has several advanced usages of Proxies:
+The package [has several advanced usages](https://github.com/clbrge/ethers-svelte/blob/main/src/stores.js) of Proxies and `svelte-proxied-store`:

 1. Dynamic sub-stores: By using a Proxy for the `makeEvmStores` function, the package creates and manages sub-stores dynamically based on the input name.
 This allows for creating multiple EVM store instances while sharing the same interface.